aneuhold/tracktory/.github/chatmodes/Architect.chatmode.md

 Maintain architecture documentation in `docs/architecture/`:

-- `system-design.md` - Overall system architecture
+- `system-design.md` - Overall system architecture.
+Conceptual and high-level; avoid embedding full schemas or verbose configs.
+Link to specific technical decisions for further details.
-- `technical-decisions.md` - Key technical choices and rationale
+- `technical-decisions.md` - Key technical choices (Architecture Decision Record) index with status and summary.
-- `api-specifications.md` - API design and contracts
+- `technical-decisions/` - Individual ADR files.
+ADRs capture decisions, context, and consequences, and reference Implementation Specs for concrete definitions.
+- `implementation-specs/` - Implementation Specs with detailed technical definitions (DDL, indexes, triggers, API contracts).
+These are the single source of truth for technical details.
-- `notes.md` - Technical research and analysis
+- `notes.md` - Technical analysis to be shared between sessions if necessary

 ## Technical Expertise